pusher-community/real-time-laravel/introduction/pusher-use-cases.md

   Your browser does not support the <code>video</code> element.
 </video>

 The other use case for real-time web technology that drove innovation was chat.
 It continues to be a core use case.
 In fact, in Mary Meeker's Internet Trends report for 2015, [6 of the top apps were messaging applications](http://www.slideshare.net/kleinerperkins/internet-trends-v1/47).

 Chat is continuing to grow in popularity and a real beneficial feature to any application.

 ## Collaborative Apps

 ![](../assets/img/atom-pair.gif)

-Collaborative applications represent the most progressive use of real-time technologies - innovating in areas that were previously restricted to individuals working alone or where long-winded processes slowed progression.
+Collaborative applications is probably one of the most progressive uses of real-time technologies right now - innovating in areas that were previously restricted to individuals working alone or where long-winded processes slowed progression.
 Google Docs and the multi-user collaborative experiences offered by Docs, Sheets and Slides are the go to examples.

 Our own [Jamie Patel](https://twitter.com/JamiePatel) recently built [Atom Pair](https://atom.io/packages/atom-pair) which allows developers to collaborate within GitHub's Atom Editor.